learn-co-students/rails-restful-index-action-lab-onl01-seng-pt-072720/README.md

 - Run `bundle install` from your terminal

-- Create a route that is mapped to a students' controller index action, the resulting route should be `/students`

 - Create a controller for students and have it inherit from ApplicationController

+- Create a route that is mapped to a StudentsController "index" action, the resulting route should be `/students`

-- Integrate a controller action in the students' controller for handling the `index` action
+- Add a controller action to the StudentsController named `index`

-- Have the new `index` action call the Student model and pull in a list of all of the students with `Student.all` and store it in an instance variable
+- Have the new `index` action pull in a list of all of the students with `Student.all` and store it in an instance variable

-- Map an `index.html.erb` view file to the student controller and iterate over the list of students returned from the index action in the controller.
-The `index.html.erb` file should be placed within a `view/students` folder.
+- Create an `index.html.erb` view file and render it from your `Students#index` action.
+The `index.html.erb` file should be placed within a `views/students` folder.

+- In your view, iterate over the list of students returned from the index action in the controller and display the appropriate information.

 ## Resources